173duprot/usm/README.txt

 Usage

-	There's 2 ways that USM is used:
+	There's 2 ways that usm is used:

 	1. Manually: 		local-setup.txt
 	2. Server-side script:	remote-setup.txt